St Jude’s Mapperley is a church on a hill:

 We try to provide as many opportunities as possible for prayer – in homegroups and services, through Prayer Ministry after the services.
 We also have specific prayer meetings:

-- We have an occasional Day of Prayer, where the church is open
+- We have occasional Days of Prayer, when the church is open